missile29/deadbeef/index.md

     on this page.
 These changes are effective immediately, after they are posted on this page.</p>

 <p><strong>Contact Us</strong></p>
-<p>If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.</p>
+<p>If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at missiletwentynine@gmail.com.</p>
 <p>This Privacy Policy page was created at <a href="https://privacypolicytemplate.net"
                                               target="_blank">privacypolicytemplate.net</a>.</p>
 </body>